SathyaBhat/sathyasays.com/content/posts/2010-09-22-file-meta-data-and-location-of-notes-saved-in-notes-tab-of-nautilus.md

 <img class="aligncenter" title="Notes" src="https://i.imgur.com/CWYMH.png" alt=""   />

-Unfortunately, given the data stored against it, I don&#8217;t think it would be possible to parse out the Notes data (The note I had saved was &#8220;where will this note be saved?&#8221;).
+Unfortunately, given the data stored against it, I don't think it would be possible to parse out the Notes data (The note I had saved was &#8220;where will this note be saved?&#8221;).

 Just another thing you learn every day :)